-Roger Lee Hall is a respected American musicologist and ASCAP composer who has traveled his own road of tuneful discovery for over 50 years.
+Roger Lee Hall is a respected composer and musicologist who has traveled his own road of tuneful discovery for over 50 years in American classical, folk and popular music.

-Album Producer, Cable Television Producer, Conductor, Ethnomusicologist, Film Music Critic, Lecturer, Radio Host, Singer, Music Teacher, and Writer.
+He has been active in these areas as: Album Producer, Cable Television Producer, ASCAP Composer, Conductor, Film Music Critic, Lecturer, Music Preservationist, Music Teacher, Radio Disc Jockey, and Writer.

-For cable television, he hosted a series of music programs about America's oldest surviving choral group, The Old Stoughton Musical Society, organized in 1786.
+For cable television, he produced a series of music programs about America's oldest surviving choral organization, The Old Stoughton Musical Society, where he served as Vice-President and Historian -- go here

 For his many accomplishments in music he has been listed in International Who's Who in Music, Who's Who in America, Who's Who in Education and other directories.